RemigiuszDurka/Computational_Gravity/problems.md

 8. **Friedmann Equations**

     Derive the Friedmann equations directly from Einstein's field equations for a homogeneous and isotropic universe.
-Define energy-momentum tensor.
+Define in python energy-momentum tensor.
 Discuss/visualize the possible solutions $a(t)$ (radiation, dust, cosmological constant, and mixed) and their implications for the evolution of the universe.
 Discuss the energy density, pressure, and equation of state for each component.

-10.   **Variational Principle**
+9. **Variational Principle**

-    Implement the variational principle to derive the field equations for gravity.
-Discuss the implications of the modified field equations f(R) gravity model.
-Implement Gravity coupled to the scalar field.
+    Show in python how two Firedmann equations come from the variation principle (use N(t) and a(t) to produe value of g, R and Einstein-Hilbert action).
+Write a markdown note with details of variation of the EM in flat Minkowski space.
+Implement in pyhton FLRW Gravity coupled to the scalar field.

-11. **Lagrangian constructing**
+10. **Lagrangian constructing**

     Compute the curvature scalar, Kretschmann scalar (link: [https://arxiv.org/abs/astro-ph/9912320](https://arxiv.org/abs/astro-ph/9912320)), Euler (Gauss-Bonnet) term, and Pontryagin term separately for the Schwarzschild metric, Reissner-Nordstrom metric, and Kerr metric.
 Compare the values of the [Kretschmann scalar](https://medium.com/@Merrysci/why-kretschmann-scalar-is-important-in-general-relativity-05e58576768e) for these metrics and discuss its physical significance.
 Try to visualize the curvature of spacetime using the Kretschmann scalar.
 For the Schwarzschild case use various coordinate systems.

-12.  **Newtonian limit**
+11.  **Newtonian limit**

     Show that the Newtonian limit of the Schwarzschild metric is the Newtonian potential.